runtsproject/runts/README.md

 # Run.ts

-Run.ts is a Typescript language runtime engine.
+Run.ts is a fast runtime engine that runs Typescript code on the server or desktop, and that can generate Javascript code without Node.JS.